Pipes of War

 ‘You might have it and not know it!’ he shouted angrily.
 ‘You could pass it on to anyone!
 And even if you don’t, you’ll still be spreading around your germs!
 Now wash your hands!’

-‘Now wash your hands!’ he repeated to Chad.
+‘Now wash your hands!’ he repeated to Chad in his gravelly tone.

-‘Or what?’ said Chad, still not deterred by the sight of his friend lying on the floor with blood gushing from his nose.
+‘Or what?’ said Chad, still not deterred by the sight of his friend lying on the floor with blood trickling out from his nose.

 ‘Or I’ll…’ but the man was interrupted by the sound of ringing.
 It was coming from his pocket.
 ‘Aww man, not now.’